-While Ayurveda has touted the importance of a connection with nature for millennia, it was nice to read in a recent issue of Scientific American that Circadian Medicine may revolutionize medicine as we know it.
+While Ayurveda has emphasized the importance of a connection with nature for millennia, it was nice to read in a recent issue of Scientific American that Circadian Medicine “may revolutionize medicine as we know it.”
 (2)

-I have written full articles and eBooks (free) about most components of this routine, so if you unsure about the benefits of a certain technique, check out the articles and the science behind it (which can be found in the links in the bullet points below) and see if it fits for you.
+I have written full articles and eBooks (available for free!) dedicated to most components of this routine, so if you are curious about the benefits of a certain technique, check out the articles and the science behind it (click the links in the bullet points below) and see if it fits for you.

 - Arise early in the morning, preferably before the sunrise.*